acttos/acttos.github.io/_posts/2016-09-05-Code-Structures.md

 }
 ```

-I usually see some one writing the `showing` and `hiding` methods in only one statement.
-Ofcourse, that is OK, we can completely do lots of things in one place except we are willing to keep simple and clear.
+I usually see someone writing the `showing` and `hiding` methods in only one statement.
+Ofcourse, that is OK, we can completely do lots of things in one place except we are willing to keep the code simple and clear.

 #### 2.2.
 MVC & MVP

-We also want an clear structure in our project, I saw many projects with bad codes hierarchy, you can feel it:
+We also want a clear structure in our project, I saw many projects with bad code hierarchy, you can feel it yourself:

-*A codes hierarchy:*
+*A code hierarchy:*

 ```
 SAViewController